 How Schools Can Communicate With Parents During a CrisisMarch 17, 2020

-A note from Digistorm: This is a resource that we will continue updating throughout the COVID-19 outbreak to provide your school with the most up-to-date information.
+A note from Digistorm: This is a resource that we created at the start of the COVID-19 outbreak.
 We understand that navigating communication during a crisis can be a stressful time.
 If you would like assistance with any of the below, please feel free to reach out to a member of the Digistorm team.

 When an emergency happens at your school, your top priority (aside from keeping students safe) is to ensure that your community has clear and accurate information about what's happening.
 There are a number of procedures that your school can put in place to keep parents informed about their child's safety and clearly communicate any updates or changes.
 We've put together this resource to ensure that your school has its bases covered when it comes to communicating during the COVID-19 outbreak, with examples from some of our Digistorm schools.

 You can navigate to the relevant section of this article here:

 1. Check your emergency communications plan

 Most schools will have protocols for communicating information to parents in the event of an emergency, whether it be an extreme weather event, data breach, epidemic or school lockdown.
 However, if your plan hasn't had an update in a number of years, it may not take into consideration how you can utilize all of your school's digital channels.
 If you're working in administration, marketing, PR or communications at a school, ask for a copy of the plan and perform an update if it's out of date.
 Here's what your plan should include.

 Your school likely has several channels that they use to communicate with parents, students and staff during an emergency.
 This can be great, as it ensures that one way or another your message will likely reach most of your community.
 However, each channel needs to be directing to a single source of information.